What are the fire safety requirements for the house or flat I let out?

 Routing maintenance – all alarms should be cleaned periodically in accordance with the manufacturer’s recommendations

-It is recommended that all detectors should be tested at least once a year to ensure that they respond to smoke.
-Tests should not involve the use of open flame or any other smoke or nonspecific aerosol that could contaminate the detection chamber or the electronics of the detector itself.
-Suitable specific testing aerosols are available.
-The test is duly carried out by a specialist alarm engineer under a maintenance contract.
-It should record in a logbook, with a periodic inspection test certificate issued.
+It is recommended that all detectors should be tested at least once a year.
+Tests should not involve the use of open flame.
+They should include any other smoke or nonspecific aerosol that could contaminate the detection chamber.
+Suitable specific testing aerosols are available. a maintenance will be needed.
+Logbooks are needed for records.
+A periodic inspection test certificate issued.

-The guide is comprehensive and will give you an outline of anything that you need and is laid out in such a way that it is easy to read.
+The guide is comprehensive.
+It will give you an outline of anything that you need.
+It is also easy to read.

 What are the definitions on the property descriptions that they have laid out in their report? –

-Single household occupancy.
 This relates to houses, flats and maisonettes occupied by a person who is living as a single household.
-The term ‘household’ means either a single person or members of the same family who are living together.
-This includes people who are married, living together as married including same sex relationships.
-Family means specific relatives, parents, grandparents, children, stepchildren, grandchildren, brothers, sisters, uncles, aunts, etc.
+The term ‘household’ means a single person.
+It can also mean members of the same family who are living together.
+For instance, family means specific relatives, parents, grandparents, children, stepchildren, grandchildren, brothers, sisters, uncles, aunts, etc.

 There is no legal definition of a ‘shared house’ so the term can sometimes be confusing.
-Whilst shared houses fall within the legal definition of an HMO and will be licensable where licensing criteria is met.
-It is recognised that they can often present a lower risk than traditional bedsit type HMOs due to their characteristics.
-Shared houses are described as HMOs where the whole property has been rented as a definable group of sharers such as students, work colleagues or friends as joint tenants.
+However, whilst shared houses fall within the legal definition of an HMO they will need a license.
+They can present a lower risk.
+Above all, traditional HMOs present a higher risk.
+However, it could include work colleagues or friends as joint tenants.

-Each occupant has their own bedroom but they share a kitchen, dining room facilities, WC, living room and other parts of the house.
-All the tenants have exclusive legal possession and control of all parts of the house including all the bedrooms.
-There is a significant degree of social interaction between the occupants and they will in the main have rented out houses as one group.
+Each occupant has their own bedroom.
+However, they share a kitchen, dining room facilities, WC, living room.
+All the tenants have exclusive legal possession.
+They control of all parts of the house including all the bedrooms.
+However, there is a significant degree of social interaction between the occupants.
+They will in the main have rented out houses as one group.
 There is a single joint tenancy agreement in place.

-These are HMOs that are converted into many separate non self-contained bedsits.
-But alternatively, there may be shared cooking facilities or a mixture of the two.
-Toilets, washing facilities must be shared.
-There is unlikely to be a community living or dining room.
-Each bedsit or letting will be let to separate individuals who live independently.
-With little or no communication between the tenants.
-Each letting will have its own individual tenancy agreement and usually a lock on each individual door.
+HMOs that are converted into non self-contained bedsits or units. the have shared bathrooms.
+They may share cooking facilities.
+For instance, there may have a mixture of two toilets, washing facilities may also be shared.
+It is unlikely to be a community living or dining room.
+However, they may have little or no communication between the tenants.
+Each letting will have its own individual tenancy agreement.
+They usually a lock on each individual door.

-Houses and buildings converted into self-contained flats where the conversion did not meet the current building regulations under Building Regulation 1991.
-Buildings that were converted to a standard meeting those regulations and which still meet them are not included in the LACORs guide.
+Houses and buildings converted into self-contained flats.
+This means where the conversion did not meet the current building regulations.
+This is Building Regulation 1991.
+However, this means that they will still meet them now and include in the LACORs guide.
 This just depends on whether there are any alterations post conversion.

 These typically back directly onto one another at a party wall and have other houses either side.
 This means that there is only exit from the house and escape route which inevitably passes through a risk room.

 The rest of the LACORs report is self-explanatory.
-But should be read through by Landlords to ensure that they are aware of what their requirements are.
+Therefore, you should be read through by Landlords to ensure that they are aware of what their requirements are.
 It is critical as it could affect your insurance.